 The educational institutions throw proms for the students who turn up in funny, stylish, crazy means of transportation.
 Outside school, their families are lined up to welcome the students in their suits and elegant dresses.
 Many schools offer a seated meal followed by a dance.
 Often proms are opened by the students dancing lancier, a Danish dance tradition consisting of various formations dating back to 1817.
 Normally, parents are invited around to witness this very stylish, fun dance.

-On “hue-day”, the day the students sit their last exam and start wearing their hats as a symbol of their achievement.
-Upon having had the mark for the last exam, students are met by family outside the exam rooms.
+On “hue-day”, the day the students sit their last exam and start wearing their hats as a symbol of their academic achievements, the students are met by family outside the exam rooms.
 The student has chosen some one to do the most honourable and emotional job of putting the hat on their head, champagne is popped, congratulations thrown left, right and centre.
 Words cannot describe the joy these school rooms are filled with on this special occasion nor the sense of pride, both students and family feel.
 After a short celebration at school, many continue to celebrate either at home or at cafés and restaurants around town.

 What follows are days of partying with classmates and other friends in the same joyful situation.
 There is an official graduation ceremony and not to be forgotten, a trip around town to visit everyone’s houses.
 Purpose built trucks are rented and decorated with banners, slogans and green leaves to take the students around to visit their families.
 On board the truck, students sing, drink, dance and cheer at people who in return hunk their car horns or wave at them.

 This trip takes a full day, and each family have a 10-15 minutes visit where light food and drinks are served.
 Though drunk and tired, the students are lovely, innocent in their behaviour and full of gist for life.
 It is a truly wonderful experience, and I can only encourage you to take part in this if you are lucky enough to be invited around for such an occasion or indeed have a child of your own doing this.